ab604/coding-together/exercises/exercises-07.md

 # Coding together week 7 - visualisations

+## Warm-up
++ Complete the quiz
++ Open RStudio and set-up a week 7 project and Rmarkdown file
++ Create a chunk that loads the tidyverse and run it.
 + Recreate the `mpg` scatter plot from week 1

+## Why visualise

 Plot the datasaurus with x and y and aesthetics and a point geometric object.
 To plot each dataset on a different plot, add a facet layer with `facet_wrap(~ dataset)`